thekioskman/mean_reversion_strategies/README.md

 ### A note of using Simple Moving Averages

 ## Johansen Test (Advanced)
+Now let us consider the Johansen test, which will be usefull when we want to the test the cointegration & get the hedge ratio of MULTIPLE(more than two) time series.
+We will not go into the mathematics of how it works as it is significantly more complicated than a linear regression.

 ```
 #first we need to test whether the two stocks cointegrate using the Johansen test